Marble Hill, Manhattan: Political representation

-Politically, Marble Hill is in New York's 13th congressional district.
-It is in the New York State Senate's 31st district, the New York State Assembly's 72nd district, and the New York City Council's 10th district.
+Politically, Inwood is in New York's 13th congressional district for the U.S. House of Representatives, represented by Democrat Adriano Espaillat since 2017.
+On the state level, it is in New York State Senate's 31st district, represented by Democrat Robert Jackson, and the New York State Assembly's 72nd district.
+On the city level, it is in the New York City Council's 10th district.
 Bronx Community Board 8 is the local community board for Marble Hill.

 History of political dispute

 On March 11, 1939, as a publicity stunt, Bronx Borough President James J. Lyons planted the Bronx County flag on the rocky promontory at 225th Street and Jacobus Place.
 Lyons proclaimed Marble Hill as a part of the Bronx and demanded the subservience of its residents to that borough, saying it was "The Bronx Sudetenland", referring to Hitler's 1938 annexation of the Sudetenland region of Czechoslovakia.
 The incident was met with boos and nose-thumbing by 50 residents of Marble Hill, who referred to the effort as similar to an "Anschluss".
 Since then, more lighthearted "annexations" have occurred.

 Residents of the neighborhood wished to remain residents of Manhattan, and petitions and signatures were gathered to be sent to Governor Herbert H. Lehman to ensure that Marble Hill remain part of Manhattan.
 In 1984, in response to one Marble Hill resident's refusal to serve on jury duty for a murder case in Manhattan that year due to the resident claiming that she was not a resident of New York County and Manhattan, New York Supreme Court justice Peter J. McQuillan ruled that Marble Hill was simultaneously part of the Borough of Manhattan (not the Borough of the Bronx) and part of Bronx County (not New York County) and the matter was definitively settled later that year when the New York Legislature overwhelmingly passed legislation declaring the neighborhood part of both New York County and the Borough of Manhattan and made this clarification retroactive to 1938, as reflected on the official maps of the city.

 The confusion has been so great that when New York City Councilman Guillermo Linares was elected as Marble Hill's representative in 1991, he originally thought the neighborhood was part of the Bronx.